Return trip: 3 things that have changed

 Before leaving, I had the easy criticism of France: "The French are cons", "everything is slow in France", "we are late", "All policies are zero" etc. (And do not throw me especially on the subject of the French administration!)

 And finally ...
-After 3 years abroad, I understood that everything was not to throw in our beautiful country, including access to health and school (and yes, if you want to be treated and educated in Australia, you better be rich).
+On my return from travel, after 3 years abroad, I understood that everything was not to throw in our beautiful country, including access to health and school (and yes if you want to be treated and educated in Australia, you better be rich).
 And then the gastronomy too!
 My God, I forgot that good bread, cheese and pastries were not everywhere!

 I learned to be grateful.